2025–26 UEFA Women's Europa Cup: Association team allocation

-An association must have an eleven-a-side women's domestic league to enter a team.
-As of 2019–20, 52 of the 55 UEFA member associations organize a women's domestic league, with the exceptions being Andorra (1 club in Spain), Liechtenstein (3 clubs in Switzerland) and San Marino (1 club in Italy).
+An association had to have an eleven-a-side women's domestic league to enter a team.
+As of 2019–20, 52 of the 55 UEFA member associations organized women's domestic leagues, with the exceptions being Andorra (1 club in Spain), Liechtenstein (3 clubs in Switzerland) and San Marino (1 club in Italy).

 Association ranking

-For the 2025–26 UEFA Women's Europa Cup, the associations are allocated places according to their 2024 UEFA women's Association coefficients, which takes into account their performance in European competitions from 2019–20 to 2023–24.
+For the 2025–26 UEFA Women's Europa Cup, the associations were allocated places according to their 2024 UEFA women's association coefficients, which took into account their performance in European competitions from 2019–20 to 2023–24.

-Apart from the allocation based on the association coefficients, associations may have additional teams participating in the Europa Cup, as noted below:
+Apart from the allocation based on the association coefficients, associations could have additional teams participating in the Europa Cup, as noted below: